Bills Make Me Wanna Give: Dawson Knox thanks fans who donated to P.U.N.T. in honor of his brother - NewsBreak

 ORCHARD PARK, N.Y.
 (WIVB) — After Luke Knox, the younger brother of Bills tight end Dawson Knox, passed away in August, Bills Mafia stepped up and donated more than $210,000 to the P.U.N.T.
 Pediatric Cancer Collaborative.
 The foundation is one that the elder Knox has supported since his rookie year on the Bills, thanks to his former teammate and fellow tight end, Lee Smith.

-“Lee Smith introduced me to the foundation and took me to the hospital,” Knox told News 4.
-“I got to meet some kids, meet some families, and it was pretty life changing.
-I can’t imagine a much worse situation than having a kid go through something that’s so uncontrollable.”Sean McDermott: Bills ‘love and support’ Dawson Knox after brother’s death
+“Lee Smith introduced me to the foundation and took me to the hospital,” Knox told Nexstar affiliate News 4.
+“I got to meet some kids, meet some families, and it was pretty life-changing.
+I can’t imagine a much worse situation than having a kid go through something that’s so uncontrollable.”Did the Butt Punt actually benefit the Dolphins in beating the Bills?

 Knox said he has a close connection to the cause, after his cousin was diagnosed with cancer as a kid.